EmbryoPhenomics/heartcv/docs/in-depth-example.rst

 	@savefig detected_peaks.png width=8in
 	plt.draw()

-Note that we invert and upsample the mean pixel value signal, this both improves peak detection performance but has also provided much more accurate results in comparison to manual quantification.
+Note that we upsample the mean pixel value signal, this both improves peak detection performance but has also provided much more accurate results in comparison to manual quantification.

 We can now use these peaks to compute various metrics of cardiac function as follows: